+- Integration: Combining green infrastructure with urban development and transport networks.

+- Connectivity: Using a combination of green infrastructure, ecological restoration and urban design to connect people and communities with nature, and create linkages for flora and fauna.

+- Multi-functionality: Delivering multiple

+ecosystem services simultaneously restoring

+and enriching habitats for indigenous

+biodiversity, strengthening resilience to

+climate change, improving air quality, and

+increasing community access to recreational

+opportunities.

-- Healthy waterbodies: Valuing, respecting, and prioritising the health and wellbeing of waterbodies, recognising the vital importance of water. - Integration: Combining green infrastructure with urban development and transport networks. - Connectivity: Using a combination of green infrastructure, ecological restoration and urban design to connect people and communities with nature, and create linkages for flora and fauna. - Multi-functionality: Delivering multiple ecosystem services simultaneously restoring and enriching habitats for indigenous biodiversity, strengthening resilience to climate change, improving air quality, and increasing community access to recreational opportunities. - Regenerative: Applying a holistic, whole-of-system approach that utilises development as an opportunity to replenish and restore natural processes, respond to climate change, and build community health and resilience. - Identity: Recognising the unique identity of different areas and enhancing local features to create a sense of place.
+- Regeneration: Applying a holistic, whole-ofsystem approach that utilises development as an opportunity to replenish and restore natural processes, respond to climate change, and build community health and resilience.

+- Identity: Recognising the unique identity of different areas and enhancing local features to create a sense of place.